mhmdnsr-dev/nodejs-iti-assignments/README.md

 # Hi :)

-This is just an assignments solution directed to engineer Nourhan Saeed as part of an explanation of "NodeJs" in "ITI".
+This is just an assignments solution directed to eg: Nourhan Saeed as part of an explanation of "NodeJs" in "ITI".

 ## Implementation
 - Open trminal